cooljeanius/wesnoth_mods/campaigns/Flight_Freedom/README.txt

   wrecked me on my first try, so I tweaked their AIs to try to make them fight each other more.
 Also, tweaks to gold, income, and turns.
-10 Underground: This one was too chokepoint-y, so I edited the map to make some of the corridors wider.
+10 Underground: This one was too chokepoint-y, so I edited the map to make some of the corridors wider, and the terrain more passable for drakes.
   I also added some more villages.
+I also added a (vague) warning for units approaching the statue that revives the skeletal dragon so that players will maybe get the idea that they might lose a unit and choose an appropriate one accordingly.
+I didn't want to make it TOO scary of a warning, though, as the skeletal dragon is definitely worth the sacrifice, and players should still definitely go for it.
 11 River of Skulls: Somehow the original 100 turn limit wasn't enough for me, so in my rage my first reaction was to set the turns as {TURNS 300 200 100}.
   This gave me such a huge early finish bonus when I finished with these edits